macCesar/purgeTSS/README.md

 # Key features of PurgeTSS

 - Provides almost 19,000 **[Tailwind-like utility classes](https://tailwindcss.com/)** ready to use in your projects.
-- Create a clean **`app.tss`** file with only the classes used in your project by parsing all your XML files.
+- Creates a clean **`app.tss`** file with only the classes used in your project by parsing all your XML files.
 - You can customize any of the default classes via a simple configuration file, or you can create *just-in-time* classes with **arbitrary values** within your `Views`.
 - You can easily use fonts from **Font Awesome**, **Material Design** and **Framework7-Icons** on `Buttons` and `Labels`.
 - Generates a **`fonts.tss`** file with all class definitions and *fontFamily* selectors for any Icon, Serif, Sans-Serif, Italic, Fancy, or Monospace font.